All Episodes

 They're advocating the end of privacy.

-The Google chairman is in his book.
+The Google Chairman is in his book.

-Well, that's gonna help guys like Obama.
+Well, that's going to help guys like Obama.

 Hi, Chris.

-Great to have you with us on the EIB network.
+Great to have you with us on the EIB Network.

 Hello.